 Dr. LaWanda Ward’s commitment to social justice, equity, and inclusion in higher education is influenced by her family of educators.
-Her mother, a 1st grade teacher for almost 30 years, marched during the Civil Rights Movement.
-Dr. Ward’s research agenda centers on critically analyzing legal issues in higher education including race-conscious admissions, free speech, and academic freedom.
+Her mother, a 1st-grade teacher for almost 30 years, marched during the Civil Rights Movement.
+Dr. Ward’s research agenda critically analyzes higher education legal issues, including race-conscious admissions, free speech, and academic freedom.

 Previously, Dr. Ward was an Assistant Professor at Ohio University.
-She earned a PhD in Higher Education and Student Affairs with an Interdisciplinary Minor in Socio-Legal Perspectives on Race & Gender in Higher Education from Indiana University, JD from Indiana University McKinney School of Law, MS in Educational Administration from Old Dominion University, MA in Political Science from Illinois State University, and a BA in Political Science from Murray State University.
+She earned a Ph.D. in Higher Education and Student Affairs with an Interdisciplinary Minor in Socio-Legal Perspectives on Race & Gender in Higher Education from Indiana University, a JD from Indiana University McKinney School of Law, an MS in Educational Administration from Old Dominion University, an MA in Political Science from Illinois State University, and a BA in Political Science from Murray State University.